AvegaGroup/dockerApplicationServer/data/registry/storage/README.md

-Storage from registry docker instans will be saved here so we doesn't have to start from an clean instans each time
+Storage from registry docker instance will be saved here so we doesn't have to start from an clean instance each time.